This article originally appeared on VICE UK.

 These aren't opportunist bag-dippers who've seen a chance and taken it.
-They are highly skilled, organised squads of world-class thieves, working in relay tandem.
+They are highly skilled, organized squads of world-class thieves, working in relay tandem.

-They fly in for one weekend, fill their boots (one gang recently made off with £140,000 cash in a single day) and head off to the next city – Madrid, Barcelona, Milan – making them almost impossible to catch.
+They fly in for one weekend, fill their boots (one gang recently made off with £140,000 [$207,000] in cash in a single day), and head off to the next city—Madrid, Barcelona, Milan—making them almost impossible to catch.
 When they're gone, another team takes their place.

-According to police, the Chileans are the best, then the Romanians, and then a whole league of nations fills the places for minor honours.
-This isn't to say there aren't homegrown criminals, but – as with the football – England probably wouldn't make it out of the group stages in a World Cup of snatching.
+According to police, the Chileans are the best, then the Romanians, and then a whole league of nations fills the places for minor honors.
+This isn't to say there aren't homegrown criminals, but—as with soccer—England probably wouldn't make it out of the group stages in a World Cup of snatching.

 As I follow PC Darren Bond of the "Oxford Street, Regent Street, Bond Street Pickpocket team" (ORB) on his weekend retail beat, he tells me, "I wouldn't ever say that if you come from certain nations you're here to thieve.
 That's just not true.
-But we do see trends – anecdotally, around 70 percent of arrested pickpockets are Romanians or Bulgarians, 10 percent young Algerian males, 5 percent Chileans, etc. The rest would be UK-based thefts.
-Big city theft is now organised, international crime with bosses and a hierarchy."
+But we do see trends—anecdotally, around 70 percent of arrested pickpockets are Romanians or Bulgarians, 10 percent young Algerian males, 5 percent Chileans, etc… The rest would be UK-based thefts.
+Big city theft is now organized, international crime with bosses and a hierarchy."

 The skill level is high.
 Two Chilean women were arrested and charged after wearing burkas to rob wealthy Arab tourists filing out of Park Lane and Mayfair.

 "Generally, security guards and shop staff don't question middle-aged women in Islamic clothing," says Bond.
 "It allows them to get close and then drop the edges of their garment over your bag and just take it away.
 The two women we caught were working alongside two or three males who were on a separate scam, but constantly passing information to each other.
-We apprehended the women with a bag containing €130,000 and £20,000, then gold and diamond jewellery.
+We apprehended the women with a bag containing €130,000 and £20,000 [$140,000 and $30,000], then gold and diamond jewelry.
 As I say, the Chileans don't mess about."

 So committed are the theft factories the professional thieves from Chile train in, Met officers report many arrested have scarring on their hands, earned from stealthily lifting items from handbags filled with razor blades.

 PC Bond's small group work 12-hour plain-clothes shifts in the most hectic shopping district in Europe.
 Pushing through the claustrophobic thrum of Oxford Street, the slow churn of customers congesting the tube station, every second you face a shoulder charge or blocked path.
-Forget running after bad guys; this is all about analysing faces and tracking potential offenders in mass crowds.
+Forget running after bad guys.
+This is all about analyzing faces and tracking potential offenders in mass crowds.

-We spend hours walking around in circles, taking phone calls or tips from in-store detectives.
-The police team operate like the thieves – acting alone or in groups, having a mixed team and regularly changing clothes, hats or jackets.
-If a known pickpocket gang are in the area, we follow them, but even when you suspect a thief may have nicked a phone, they give it to a pal stood outside the door who gives it to someone else.
+We spend hours walking around in circles, taking phone calls, or tips from in-store detectives.
+The police team operate like the thieves—acting alone or in groups, having a mixed team and regularly changing clothes, hats, or jackets.
+If a known pickpocket gang are in the area, we follow them, but even when you suspect a thief may have nicked a phone, they give it to a pal who stood outside the door who gives it to someone else.
 The best thieves work in chains and are rarely, if ever, caught in possession.